We found 14 neurologists near Beverly, MA.

 Clinical interests: Headache, Multiple Sclerosis, Neck Pain, Stroke, Epilepsy, Neurological Disorders, Weakness, Back ...
 (Read more)

-Dr. Timothy Kelliher is a neurologist in Beverly, MA.
-He studied medicine at Boston University School of Medicine.
-Dr. Kelliher completed his residency training at Boston Medical Center.
-These areas are among his clinical interests: peripheral neuropathy, parkinson's disease, and stroke.
+Dr. Timothy Kelliher sees patients in Beverly, MA.
+His medical specialty is neurology (brain & spinal cord disease).
+He is a graduate of Boston University School of Medicine and a graduate of Boston Medical Center's residency program.
+Areas of expertise for Dr. Kelliher include peripheral neuropathy, parkinson's disease, and stroke.
 His average rating from his patients is 3.5 stars out of 5.
-Dr. Kelliher is an in-network provider for Medicaid insurance.
+He is in-network for Medicaid insurance.
 He is affiliated with Beverly Hospital.
-He is accepting new patients.
+Dr. Kelliher has an open panel.

 Clinical interests: Headache, Electromyography, Parkinson's Disease, Peripheral Neuropathy, Stroke